 In the beginning, the company was just David and me.
 So, beyond accounting and cash flows, I had to double up in every section of the business, including setting procedures, coordinating consultants, and everything else.
 There was a real macro-micro distinction with our roles—David looked after the forest, whilst I looked after the trees.

-Suchet (fair right) with David Payes and the Intrapac Team in the late 1990’s
+Suchet with David Payes in the late 1990’s

 As a financial controller, what are some key responsibilities that you handle on a day-to-day basis?